omnicommander/pi-tube/README.md

 `sudo ./config`

-It will prompt you to enter your WiFi name and password
+It will prompt you to enter your WiFi name and password.

 # Troubleshooting
 One of the most common problems when running this script is incomplete dependencies.